Installing Avi Controller in Microsoft Azure

 Marketplace Link: Navigate to the Avi Vantage page on Azure Marketplace.

 Click on Get it Now to start the deployment process.
 If the deployment is via the Azure portal then create a new VM and search for Avi Networks.
-The virtual machine will show up in the search results.
+The Avi Vantage VM will show up in the search results.

 Follow the given steps to initiate the deployment: